Random matrices: Loop equations

 \chapter{Loop equations}

-\textbf{Loop equations} are relations between correlation functions, that are obtained by integrating by parts in the matrix integral.
-Equivalently, loop equations follow from the invariance of the matrix integral under changes of integration variables -- in this sense, loop equations are \textbf{Schwinger--Dyson equations} {Schwinger--Dyson equations|see {loop equations}}.
-Loop equations are useful because they provide an efficient way of computing correlation functions.
+\textbf{Loop equations} are relations between correlation functions, obtained by integrating by parts in the matrix integral.
+Equivalently, loop equations follow from the invariance of the matrix integral under changes of integration variables: in this sense, loop equations are Schwinger--Dyson equations.
+Loop equations are difficult to solve at finite $N$, but they can be used for efficiently computing correlation functions order by order in a large $N$ expansion.

+In this chapter we will first derive the exact loop equations.
+We will then introduce the topological expansion of the loop equations, and solve them recursively using the topological recursion equation.
+The resulting solutions are formal series in powers of $\frac{1}{N}$.
+Whether these series converge, and how they are related to convergent matrix integrals, will be discussed in \autoref{sec:non-perturbative}.